Tisa: Toward Trustworthy Services in a Service-Oriented Architecture

 author = {Hridesh Rajan and Mahantesh Hosamani},

-title = {Tisa: Towards Trustworthy Services in a Service-oriented Architecture},
+title = {Tisa: Toward Trustworthy Services in a Service-Oriented Architecture},

 volume = {1},